Retail Credit Cards: Pros, Cons & Alternatives

 But here’s what the retail stores know will REALLY happen, at least, for a percentage of customers: Sign up for the card, get the card, save 10% off of something large while also buying something else, come back tomorrow and buy something else, get the bill at the end of the month, realize you don’t have the money to pay all of it, pay the minimum, start adding the higher than normal interest, repeat the process next month.

-If you find yourself in this boat, then it’s best if you do say “no” to any retail credit card offers that come your way at the cash register or through your mail.
-Let me give you a few other facts that may discourage you from taking this deal:
+One good strategy to help you start curtailing any of your extra spending is by saying “no” to temptation.
+This could mean saying “no” to any retail credit card offers that come your way at the cash register or through your mail, especially if you already own a lot of other cards.
+Why have so many?
+Allow me to give you a few other facts that may discourage you from taking these deals:

 1. The interest rate for retail credit cards is almost always higher than that of other credit cards.
 It’s often more than 20%!

-4. Store credit cards don’t offer the same dispute rights.
+4. Store credit cards may not offer the same dispute rights.
 Using your Visa or other regular prime credit card gives you the right to dispute charges.

 5. You can find better benefits by using a credit card with rewards.
-Using a card that’s geared to offering you rewards points may be a better deal, if you have a good handle on your card use.
+Using a general card that’s geared to offering you rewards points may be a better deal and may give you greater flexibility, if you have a good handle on your card use.

 6. Retail cards are a hassle to keep track of.
 I find that they pretty much just clutter up my wallet (and my financial set up).
 They’re not that convenient to use either, given that you’re limited to using them at specific stores.

-In addition, you can use such cards to build credit.
-Speaking of which, there are also other ways to build credit that may be much more effective for the general consumer.
+2. Retail credit cards can help you build credit.
+In addition, you can use such cards to work up your credit history.
+But realize that there are also other ways to build credit that may be much more effective for the general consumer.
 Secured credit cards have a more general use and have stricter requirements on your credit line.
-Here are a few choices:

 Now, if you know yourself well enough and realize that you and credit don’t mix, then by all means, do away with this kind of plastic.
-For those who are not interested in establishing credit but like the convenience of using a card (rather than cash), then there’s the PerkStreet Financial debit card (you can sign up for an account here), which also offers cash back and other rewards.
+For those who are not interested in establishing credit but like the convenience of using a card (rather than cash), then there’s the PerkStreet Financial debit card, which also offers cash back and other rewards.

 In conclusion, store and retail credit cards have a market (yes, my mom falls in that market), but it’s not for everyone.
 When the nice salesperson at the next store you visit tells you that you need their card, don’t automatically sign on the dotted line.
 Give it some careful thought and your financial health will thank you.